Content last updated November 2022. Roadmap corresponds to October 2023 (Winter ‘24) projections.

 Controller

-Dynamic Forms is perfect if you need to use the values in your form to create or update a record.
-For anything beyond that capability, you’ll need to leverage Flow or LWC.
-That might be a layer of decisioning or iteration, or you might generate Chatter posts or emails using the inputs from the form.
+Dynamic Forms are perfect if you need to use the values in your form to create or update a record.
+For any capabilities beyond that, you’ll need to leverage Flow, OmniStudio, or LWC.
+Those capabilities might include a layer of decisioning or iteration, or the generation of Slack posts or emails using the inputs from the form.

-Both Flow and LWC integrate with Apex, so you can easily close the gaps in whichever solution you choose.
+Flow, OmniStudio, and LWC all integrate with Apex, so you can easily close any gaps in whichever solution you choose.
 For example, if you require filtering records from an LWC you can always use the wire adapter for Apex to create complex SOQL queries.
-If you’re swayed by the click-based story, consider Flow as a viable alternative to an Apex controller for your server-side needs.
+If you’re swayed by the click-based story, consider Flow or OmniStudio as viable alternatives to an Apex controller for your server-side needs.

-A secondary question to answer here about the actions is whether you want to immediately commit them, or defer them to a particular part of your form.
+A secondary question here is whether you want to immediately commit actions, or defer them to a particular part of your form.
 This is especially relevant if you’re in a multi-page form.
 Flow makes it easy to combine inputs from multiple forms (flow screens) and use them much later in the wizard (flow) to perform some operations.
-In fact, we recommend designing flows in just that way – perform actions at the end – in case the user bounces back and forth between screens, thereby changing their answers.
+In fact, we recommend designing flows in just that way — perform actions at the end — in case the user bounces back and forth between screens, changing their answers.

 When you use a Dynamic Form to create or edit a record, you’re only ever performing one operation, and that operation is always the start of a net-new transaction.